 - Being role models for, and fellow disciples with, people seeking to live out the Christian gospel in today’s world

-To support and enable Readers in mission and ministry the Diocese provides pastoral support and care for them, a regular news email, a programme of learning opportunities and various social events.
+To support and enable LLM (Readers) in mission and ministry, the Diocese provides pastoral support and care for them, email update, a programme of learning opportunities and various social events.

 More information can be found on the Central Readers Council Website, Transforming Ministry: Home - Transforming Ministry Magazine